 Also, take a stroll in the historic centre of Busseto where each step you take will remind you of the glory that the great Maestro Giuseppe Verdi brought to this town.
 Visit the theatre dedicated to him and the house of his father-in-law, Antonio Barezzi, who was instrumental in Verdi’s musical studies.

-It is now time to make your way to Parma for the final stop of this itinerary dedicated to the Food Valley; dinner under the golden statue mentioned above, from the top of the cathedral bell tower overlooking the entire town.
+It is now time to make your way to Parma for the final stop of this itinerary dedicated to the Food Valley.
 If you walk down the streets and cobbled roads of the town centre you will find plenty of restaurants, taverns and bistros where you can finally taste the much-praised cuisine from Parma.
 These places all have one thing in common: their culture for food is so deeply rooted that handing it down is a duty first, and then a pleasure.